-Written By: David Kistler
+Written By: MEBiery

 Due to the shift from an incurred to current expected credit loss model (CECL), Abrigo clients have been advised to start working on loan-level data collection now as a first step toward being compliant under future GAAP.
 However, many banks are unsure of what data they have, which fields they need to start tracking and how to store the amount of data necessary for CECL.